 Perhaps the most remarkable of all of chaga tea’s impressive properties is its effect on cancer.
 Studies have shown that drinking chaga tea offers not only protective effects against cancers, but may even help to combat tumors.
 In such studies, it was found that betulinic acid, the primary constituent in chaga, and a number of its phytosterols may directly eliminate cancer cells – however, it is not yet known how it accomplishes this.
 Chaga’s immune-boosting effect is also essential for equipping the body to defend itself against cancer cells.
 Furthermore, chaga tea has demonstrated significant effect in helping to overcome the unpleasant side effects of cancer treatments like chemotherapy.

 Preparation:The unique nature of chaga requires it to have a longer steeping time than most teas in order to achieve its beneficial qualities.
-To prepare chaga tea, immerse one tea bag in hot water for a period of 10-15 minutes.
+To prepare or make a cup of chaga tea, immerse one tea bag in hot water for a period of 10-15 minutes.
 Generally, chaga tea offers an appealing earthy taste, though it should be noted that the taste is also affected by the water that is used.
 Filtered water is recommended for better quality.
 Chaga tea may be consumed as-is, or accented with sugar, honey or lemon according to taste.
 It is recommended to consult with a doctor prior to drinking chaga if you are pregnant, nursing or currently taking prescribed medication.

 Research continues to investigate the even greater possibilities provided by this remarkable herbal tea.
 While we do not yet understand everything about the workings of this marvelous mushroom, it cannot be denied that chaga tea has much to offer for those who are willing to give it a try.